Water Quality Testing for Open Water Swimming

 Most samples are taken 30cm beneath the surface of the water, except for algal blooms such as Blue-Green algae which are on the surface.

-All water samples should be tested at an accredited laboratory within 24 hours of collection
+Water samples should be tested at an accredited laboratory within 24 hours of collection

 The testing laboratory you use should provide full instructions on how to take the samples, advise on any protective equipment, along with providing sterile bottles and other equipment to do this with.
 Water quality testing of open waters should typically cover appearance, odour, phenols, E. coli, intestinal enterococci, and other factors including pH.
 All parameters tested will receive results that put them into one of four categories: